Draud-Egomann/m324-task-2-git_Justin_Urbanek/README.md

     The script expects a `main.css` file to be present in the same directory as the generated HTML file.
 You can customize your own `main.css` file or use a basic one with styles for headers, paragraphs, and other elements.

-5. **Ensure the `main.css` file is in the same directory** as the script or specify its path in the script.

 ### Usage

 To run the script, use the following command: